 Step 2: Press the Power button for opening your selection.

 Step 3: Choose the available software and hit the Power button to get or install it.

 Here comes the last solution for all who likes to resolve the Android recovery mode not working problem.
 Well, this method comes with a downside and that one is that it would erase all your Android content and settings, thus make sure to backup your device data before you proceed further.

 Step 1: Press the Volume Down button to go to the wipe data/factory reset option.

 Step 2: Press the Power button to choose the option and start the process.

 Step 3: Upon the completion of the process, your device will reboot normally, and set it up again to use your device just like you use it normally.

 That’s it on how to get rid of Android recovery mode not working issue.
-In all, we’ve covered all plausible ways to fix Android recovery mode not working problem on Android devices like Huawei, Samsung, etc. We recommend you try the above methods as they have helped many Android users to come out of the annoying “no command” error on their devices.
+In all, we’ve covered all plausible ways to fix Android recovery mode not working problem on Android devices like Huawei, Samsung, etc. We recommend you try DroidKit as it has helped many Android users to come out of the annoying “no command” error on their devices.
 However, if you have any more doubts regarding the post, feel free to share your doubt in the below comment section.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >